 Check SQL Server database objects

-To connect to SQL Server using the built-in Data Explorer, click Tools, select Connect to Database, and click Microsoft SQL Server.
+Connect to SQL Server using the built-in Data Explorer in Visual Studio.
+Click Tools, select Connect to Database, and choose Microsoft SQL Server.

-Then, enter your server details and credentials, and click Test Connection.
+Enter your server details and credentials.
+Then click Test Connection.

 Once connected, you can browse tables, execute queries, and manage data directly within the Data Explorer.